snowyu/qinputex/README.md

-# Quasar Advance Input Component
+# The Advance Input Component for Quasar@v1

-The Quasar Advance Input Component iss used as single-line input box for date, time, password, color etc.
+The Advance Input Component for Quasar is used as single-line input box for date, time, password, color, selete etc.

 ![](./doc/qinputex.gif)